Frac Sand Pumping

 Frac sand production costs are the main issue.
 With all sand and agg production, the key metric for producers is to control the cost per ton to produce your end product.
 Our pumps will increase those operation efficiencies with lower maintenance and higher output.

 Frac Sand, AKA proppant is a very abrasive sand that causes many issues for pumps in the frack sand mining industry.
 Initially, the frac sand is mined from pits and sandstone formations.
-This transport process destroys conventional centrifugal pumps.
-It can also be mechanically dredged up, but this is often very costly and inefficient for frac sand mining.
+This transport process destroys conventional centrifugal pumps due to the abrasive nature of frac sand, costing downtime and lost money on frequent repairs.
+Frac sand can also be mechanically dredged up, but this is often very costly and typically inefficient for the purposes of frac sand mining.

 With the frac sand market growing at a super pace, it’s important for the processing plants to be highly efficient.
-There are know shortfalls in production and keeping up with industry demand.
-That is where our heavy lifting pumps come into play, with less down time and more washing.
+There are known shortfalls in production and keeping up with industry demand.
+That is where our heavy lifting pumps come into play, with less downtime and more washing.

-The unique design of the Eddy Pump allows frac sand to be pumped at production rates of up to 1200 tons of material per hour.
-The patented Eddy Pump design allows the pump to move higher rates of sand versus water.
-Rates of up to 40-70% solids of frac sand by weight are easily achieved.
+The unique design of the EDDY Pump allows frac sand to be pumped at production rates of up to 1200 tons of material per hour.
+The patented EDDY Pump design allows the pump to move higher rates of sand versus water.
+Rates of up to 40-70% solids of frac sand by weight are easily achieved with the EDDY Pump.
 This is accomplished through the patented open rotor design.

 The goal is continuous improvement of key processes like mining, drying, sizing, and shipping to reduce plant bottlenecks and drive out waste.
 Our pumps are another step in ultimate efficiency.

 Equipment Options for Job: